MontaineHOA/CCnR/99_amendment.md

 and Y of the Plat of Aldarra Division No. 4, are sensitive area tracts and shall be owned and maintained by the Association.

-## 7. Landscape Tracts.
+## 7. Landscape Tracts

 Article V, Section 3 is amended to read:

 Tract AN of
-the Plat of Aldarra Division No. 3, and Tracts 0 and Q of the Plat of Aldarra Division No. 4, are landscape tracts and shall be owned and maintained by the Association.
+the Plat of Aldarra Division No. 3, and Tracts O and Q of the Plat of Aldarra Division No. 4, are landscape tracts and shall be owned and maintained by the Association.

-## 8. Landscape Zone.
+## 8. Landscape Zone

 The following Section 7 is added to Article V: